trinity-academy-webdev/website-template/README.md

 5. Adding a hyperlink to charity website
     - [ ] Using the `<a>` tag, add a hyperlink to your chosen charity's website.

+# Week 3: Gallery Page and CSS Styling

+In this session, you’ll learn some basic CSS styling.
+This week you will work in the gallery page.
+Have a go at the following tasks:

+1. Changing the background
+    - [ ] In the CSS file, find the `hero-section` selector, and do the following:
+        - [ ] Change the `background-color` style, which decides the color of the background
+        - [ ] background-image.
+Here we pass in a linear-gradient function which creates a gradient on the background.
+                Here you can change the color of the gradient, as well as its direction.
+Find out more about gradients <a href="https://www.w3schools.com/css/css3_gradients.asp">here</a>:
+2. Centre the gallery element
+    - [ ] Using css, centre the element with the id "hero-section".
+For help consult <a href="https://www.w3schools.com/css/css_align.asp">here</a>
+3. Change the image border
+    - [ ] Using css, edit the border of the element with id "slideshow-container".
+Look <a href="https://www.w3schools.com/css/css_border.asp">here</a>  for different options of borders